About Us

 Educate and Reform

 Exonerating an innocent person does not negate the injustice of his or her incarceration.
-In addition to investigating innocence claims, the Center is actively engaged in criminal justice reform in North Carolina which can increase the reliability of convictions and avoid miscarriages of justice from the beginning stages of the criminal investigation.
+In addition to investigating innocence claims, the Center is actively engaged in criminal justice reform which can increase the reliability of convictions and avoid miscarriages of justice from the beginning stages of the criminal investigation.

 Actual Innocence and Innocence Inquiry Commissions

 In 2002, through the leadership of Chief Justice I. Beverly Lake, Jr. and the work of the Center’s Executive Director, Christine Mumma, North Carolina became the first state in the country to form an Actual Innocence Commission.
-The Commission was established to study causation issues associated with wrongful convictions, to identify emerging solutions to those issues, and to make recommendations for systematic change to North Carolina’s criminal justice system in order to increase reliability of convictions and public confidence in outcomes.
+The commission was established to study causation issues associated with wrongful convictions, identify emerging solutions to those issues, and make recommendations for systematic change to North Carolina’s criminal justice system in order to increase reliability of convictions and public confidence in outcomes.

 Successful Legislative Reforms